 To empower school age children and their parents to safely and responsibly bike, walk, skate and scoot to and from school and beyond more often.
 Through education and training we aim to improve the health of students by reducing the risk of obesity and heart related problems while fighting global warming by reducing pollution and traffic at school sites.

 To create a community environment where children and parents alike are comfortable using alternative modes of transportation, whenever they choose.

 Walk ‘n Rollers is a non-profit 501(c)3 corporation.
 Tax I.D.
 82-5421547.

 Walk ‘n Rollers was established to bridge the gap between cities that are improving their bicycle infrastructure and the user groups within those communities.
-We are a 501(c)3 non-profit organization (IRS tax exempt status is pending).
+We are a 501(c)3 non-profit organization.

 We aim to educate, train and encourage people of all ages to walk and ride their bikes more often, especially to and from school.
 When children learn how to safely and responsibly walk and bike to school, they add activity to their day and help reduce traffic and pollution around their school.

-They also learn life lessons that help them be better community members and better stewards of the future.
 Lessons like responsibility, good decision making, traffic safety and community awareness.
 By building confidence, we can create a healthier, more sustainable community.
 Why is it important?
-To learn why a little more activity in your life leads to a healthier, more sustainable lifestyle, check out this video.
+To learn why a little more activity in your life leads to a healthier, more sustainable lifestyle.

 The evidence is overwhelming.
 If more kids ride or walk to school, congestion around schools decreases, safety increases and kids get healthier.
 Healthier kids mean more engaged students and better grades.
 But the children are only part of the solution.
 Parents, administrators and community members must be involved as well.
 By including all of these stakeholders, programs have a better chance at success.